denagyantal/triple_tech/program_list_website/README.md

 Some of the code could be poorly structured, so feel free to refactor anything that you would consider.

+Please, if you have any doubts about the exercise, please contact us.
+You can find our emails in the invite.

 ## Running the application

 ```